“If a picture is worth a thousand words, a prototype is worth a thousand meetings.” — Tom & David Kelley, IDEO.

 - Roleplay: this can bring a storyboard to life, playing out a planned experience to test it with specific users.

-- Functional or working prototype: a workable prototype that, in a digital context, can be clicked on and show basic navigation.
+- Functional or working prototype: a workable prototype that can be clicked on (in a digital context) and preview basic navigation and functionality.
 It might be high fidelity or developed as a simple wireframe.
+This can extend to 'rapid prototypes' in manufacturing, which are typically 3D printed parts of machinery or tooling that can be quickly previewed and tested.

 IN YOUR LATTICEWORK.

-Prototypes are inspired by the testing hypotheses from the Scientific Method and recommended as commonly found in Agile Methodology and Design Thinking processes.
-It's also recommended as part of exploratory approaches such as the Cynefin Framework.
+Prototypes are inspired by the testing hypotheses from the Scientific Method and recommended as commonly found in Agile Methodology, the WRAP Decision Process and Design Thinking.
+Before you jump to using Prototypes, consider exploring the Cynefin Framework to help assess when they will be most impactful.

 - Prototype early and often.